ElsebaiyMohamed/DS-AI-Ar-Community/README.md

 6. **Contribute Your Knowledge**: Share your knowledge and expertise by contributing to the community's learning resources or by offering mentorship to newcomers.
 This gesture fosters a sense of camaraderie and collective growth within the community.

-> Remember, your involvement in the DS&AI community ultimately depends on your dedication and commitment to self-improvement and continuous learning.
+> Remember, your involvement in the AI&DS community ultimately depends on your dedication and commitment to self-improvement and continuous learning.
 Seize every opportunity and leverage the resources provided to become the AI and DS expert you aspire to be.

 To join our community and unlock all these opportunities, join us on discord [DS&AI Arab Community](https://discord.gg/PJmDufa4mx)

 ## Explanation of server Categoeries & Channles:

-The DS&AI Arab Community Discord server is organized into distinct categories, each offering specialized information and knowledge.
+The AI&DS Arab Community Discord server is organized into distinct categories, each offering specialized information and knowledge.
 It's crucial to stay within relevant channels to enhance information sharing, fostering a better community experience.
 Additionally, we encourage members to search for answers before posting new questions.

 ### Server Categories

 - **Community Corner:** Centralizes discussions on rules, guidelines, announcements, seeking privileges, suggesting new features, and their importance.
 Channels include Welcome and Rules, Ask Moderator, Announcement, FAQ, and Server Suggestions.
-- **Mentorship Hub:** Primarily for seeking guidance from mentors like Dr. Hattem Elattar.
+- **Mentorship Hub:** Primarily for seeking guidance from mentors like Hatem Elattar, Ph.D.
 Focuses on general inquiries, career advice, and non-technical discussions, excluding technical questions and bug-solving.
 Check the FAQ section first to know how to ask.
 - **Dr. Hattem's Courses Corner:** Dedicated channels for technical discussions by course.
 Refrain from mentioning the mentor unless necessary.
 Check the FAQ section first to know how to ask and respond with confidence and verified information.
 - **Coffee Corner:** A space for casual hangout topics, meme sharing (also available on Memes channel), and sharing daily progress—both plans and achievements.
 Open discussions on anything within this category.
 - **Collaborate Corner:** Centralizes job postings from server members, shares external job opportunities, and facilitates idea-sharing.
 It's the go-to space for seeking collaborators for specific tasks.